nicklockwood/FXParser/README.md

     - (instancetype)withValueForKeyPath:(NSString *)keyPath;

-Sometimes you want actually want a child property of a captured value, or the result of calling a method on the object (e.g. [string lowerCaseString]) - you can use the `withValueForKeyPath:` transform method for that.
+Sometimes you want actually want a sub-property of a captured value, or the result of calling a method on the object (e.g. [string lowerCaseString]) - you can use the `withValueForKeyPath:` transform method for that.
 Specify a keypath that will be called on the value object and used to return the replacement value.

     - (instancetype)withValue:(id)value;